Immaculata-LaSalle High School: Hurricane Andrew

-Restoring "Immaculata" to LaSalle High School's name
+Restoring "Immaculata" to La Salle High School's name

-In 2002, the first LaSalle High School Alumni Association was formed.
-1964 ILS classmate Armando Chapelli proposed to the LaSalle High School Alumni Association to restore the name Immaculata to the school's name and to move the Pieta sculpture back to the campus.
+In 2002, the first La Salle High School Alumni Association was formed.
+1964 ILS classmate Armando Chapelli proposed to the La Salle High School Alumni Association to restore the name Immaculata to the school's name and to move the Pieta sculpture back to the campus.

-On April 24, 2004, the LaSalle High School Alumni Association inducted the following charter members into the school's Hall of Fame: 1964 ILS classmate Antonia “Toni” Williams-Gary and 1962 ILS classmates and LaSalle student founders Eduardo R. Arellano de Cardenas, Jose M. Arellano de Cardenas, Bienvenido “Benny” Benach Costales, Oscar Bustill Guas, Nestor Machado Lopez-Munoz, and Eduardo Sanchez Rionda.
+On April 24, 2004, the La Salle High School Alumni Association inducted the following charter members into the school's Hall of Fame: 1964 ILS classmate Antonia “Toni” Williams-Gary and 1962 ILS classmates and La Salle student founders Eduardo R. Arellano de Cardenas, Jose M. Arellano de Cardenas, Bienvenido “Benny” Benach Costales, Oscar Bustill Guas, Nestor Machado Lopez-Munoz, and Eduardo Sanchez Rionda.
 Also inducted were former ILS faculty members Sister Mary Josepha Butterfield, SSJ, Sister Elizabeth Worley, SSJ, Brother Malachy Broderick, FSC, and Brother Antonio Ramon, FSC.

 The 2005 hurricane season devastated the school's campus, which suffered extensive damage.
 The school cafetorium needed to be reconstructed.
 A tent was installed on the school property and used as a cafeteria until the reconstruction was completed.
 Recovery efforts were hastened by the assistance of students, faculty and alumni in the clean-up process.

-On February 26, 2006, 1966 ILS classmates Marianne Carpentieri Donnell and Maria Restrepo Forte met with LaSalle High School principal - Sister Patricia Roche, FMA to express their concerns and disappointment over the decision to drop "Immaculata" from the school's name.
+On February 26, 2006, 1966 ILS classmates Marianne Carpentieri Donnell and Maria Restrepo Forte met with La Salle High School principal - Sister Patricia Roche, FMA to express their concerns and disappointment over the decision to drop "Immaculata" from the school's name.
 Sister Roche considered allowing the original school building to be named Immaculata Hall and proposed that a small garden area be turned over to Immaculata graduates as a memorial area for Immaculata.
 On April 29, Principal Roche issued a declaration naming the original school building Immaculata Hall during the 1966 Class reunion.